NateWr/pkp-docs/schema/index.md

 The `multilingual` property can only be used on top-level properties.
 If a property is an object or array, the whole property must be multilingual, not an individual sub-property or a single item in the array.

 #### `readOnly`
-When this key is assigned to a property, the property is only expected to appear in API responses.
+The property is only expected to appear in API responses.
 It will not be considered an accepted property when validating user input.

 #### `writeOnly`
-When this key is assigned to a property, the property is only expected to received in requests to add/edit an object.
+The property is only expected to be sent in requests to add/edit an object.
 It will not be returned when requesting an object.

 This property is used for cases where a user may submit information that needs to be processed.
 An example is the `temporaryFileId` that is used to save a context file to the public directory, but is then discarded.

 #### `apiSummary`
-When this key is assigned to a property, the property will appear in summary views of the entity that are provided in the API.
+The property will appear in summary views of the entity that are provided in the API.
 For example, when many contexts are listed in `/api/v1/contexts`.

 #### `defaultLocaleKey`
-This key is assigned to a property when a default value must be localised.
-The value is a locale string.
+The default value for this property must be localised.
+The value should be a locale string.

-#### `patternErrorLocaleKey`
-This key is assigned when a property is validated according to a regex pattern.
-The value is a locale string that describes the error.
-See [Validation](#validation) below.

 #### `validation`
 This key describes validation rules that should be applied to the property.
 We do not support `json-schema`'s standard validation rules.
 See [Validation](#validation) below.